entropia64x/neoquestII/README.md

 666666666222268111111111177744444471155
 ```

 From 1 unit diagonally below Jualie to 1 unit left of Niacha.
-Talk to her.
+Talk to him.
 ```
 88226333333666222222222237747744
 ```